LaxarJS/ax-popup-widget/README.md

 ]
 ```

-Use this configuration on a page to get a AxPopupWidget instance.
+Use this configuration on a page to get a laxar-popup-widget instance.
-The AxPopupWidget must be in the widget area `popups` which is a special area provided by the theme.
+The laxar-popup-widget must be in the widget area `popups` which is a special area provided by the theme.
-The AxPopupWidget defines its own section named by its ID `myPopup` plus the widget areas defined in the configured layout such as `header`.
+The laxar-popup-widget defines its own section named by its ID `myPopup` plus the widget areas defined in the configured layout such as `header`.
 In this example only one AxHeadlineWidget is added with the headline "Popup Title" to the widget area `myPopup.header`.
 If the popup is displayed a headline "Popup Title" is displayed inside of it.